ioccc-src/winner/next/rules.md

 Please wait to submit your entries until after that time.

-The official rules, guidelines and iocccsize.c tool will be available on the official IOCCC web site on or slightly before start of this IOCCC.
+The official rules, guidelines and iocccsize.c tool will be available on the official IOCCC website on or slightly before start of this IOCCC.

 Please recheck on or after the start of this IOCCC to be sure you